 Where The Division steps out ahead of the rest is in the environmental effects.
-The Snowblind engine makes the game look phenomenal when you stop to take in the sights.
+The Snowdrop engine makes the game look phenomenal when you stop to take in the sights.
 Your footprints are visible in the snow and even atop cars that you run over (shut up, I’m impressed by footprints still).
 Let me get away from footprints in the snow…

-The Snowblind engine really struts its stuff when the weather sets in.
+The Snowdrop engine really struts its stuff when the weather sets in.
 Whiteout conditions severely reduce visibility, making you the player and your enemies nearly unable to see anything.
 Firefights become much closer affairs and setting up ambushes and surprise attacks is far easier.
 Enemies react differently at night as well, focusing more on lit areas and having a harder time seeing in the dark areas.

 The sound in The Division also plays an important role, like in many other Ubisoft games.
-The audio provides another layer of atmosphere to the game.
+The audio provides another layer of atmosphere.
 My lord, the guns sound perfect.
 Suppressors can be added on to almost any weapon, but they don’t provide the magical effect of completely silencing every firearm.
 A light machinegun with a suppressor attached is still loud compared to a pistol.
 This may seem minor, but it’s an attention-to-detail element that Tom Clancy games just seem to get right pretty often.
 Aside from the guns, the soundtrack is chillingly fitting for the game, giving an excellent score to supplement the action and lulls that accompany your adventures.

 The Division is a new IP that follows in the footsteps of games like Rainbow Six and Ghost Recon.
 The story may not be wholly original (a biological weapon attack isn’t exactly new ground for games), but at least it isn’t zombies.
 Furthermore, New York hasn’t been this messed up since Crysis 2.